hr98w/inzoi-guide/docs/get-start/download.md

 ---

 # inZOI Download
+You can download inZOI: Creative Studio from steam platform.
+The price for it is about $40.

 ## Steam Platform

-inZOI has not been officially released yet.
 The game is scheduled to launch on Steam on [March 28, 2025](/blog/inzoi-release-date).
 You can follow the game through these steps:

 1. Visit the [Steam Store Page](https://store.steampowered.com/app/2456740/inZOI/)
 2. Click "Add to Wishlist" to receive notifications when the game launches